FAQ: Psychotherapy and Counselling

 It is a common misconception that a psychotherapist will be giving advice, telling the client what to do in order to relieve their emotional turmoil.

-As everyone’s life story is different, the way one person relates to a situation may be vastly different to the way you or another acts.
+As everyone’s life story is different, the way one person relates to a situation may be vastly different from the way you or another acts.
 A psychotherapist is more like a facilitator; not telling you what to do but taking a view on your issues or goals in order to bring unconscious thoughts and hidden emotions to the conscious mind; in order to interpret, conceptualise and formulate new ways of understanding your own process.
 This will aid you, in relating to and dealing with, future experiences in a way that allows you to recognise and deal with negative emotions more effectively (such as stress or anxiety).

 Seeing a psychotherapist is the first step to confronting unresolved issues that may have been weighing you down for years.
 Psychotherapy will lead to a stronger, reflective more resourceful you whilst promoting lasting change.